Alaskan Malamute Breed Summary

 |Colour||Agouti & White, Black & White, Blue & White, Grey & White, Red & White, Sable & White, Seal & White, Silver & White, White, Wolf Grey & White, Wolf Sable & White|

 |Eye colour||Dark Brown|

 |Common health issues||Hip Dysplasia (HD), Eye Disorders including hereditary cataracts, Cone Degeneration (CD), Alaskan Malamute Polyneuropathy (AMPN), Epilepsy, Gastric torsion/bloat, Chondrodysplasia (dwarfism), Coat funk/alopecia X|

 |Other Names||Malamute, Mal, Mally|

 Not only are the Alaskan Malamutes of the oldest Arctic Sled Dogs, but they are also one of the largest dogs in the world, with the Giant variation of this breed reaching weights of up to 180 pounds!
 So, it’s no surprise that these giant dogs are often confused with wolves.
 They have been used to hunt the likes of Seals and even chase away Polar Bears – needless to say, they are fearless.
-They were very highly valued by the Eskimos, who treated these doggies with the utmost respect, and the name ‘Malamute’ actually refers to a regional dialect spoken by a group of Eskimos.
+They were very highly valued by the Eskimos, who treated these dogs with the utmost respect, and the name ‘Malamute’ actually refers to a regional dialect spoken by a group of Eskimos.
 These beasts have extremely powerful, strong and sturdy bodies and is one of the many reasons this breed is categorised within the ‘working dog’ group.
-Nowadays, they more commonly show off their strength in competitions, in categories such as weight pulling and recreational sledding.
+Nowadays, they more commonly show off their strength in competitions, in categories such as weight pulling and recreational sledging.